pytroll/satpy/doc/source/dev_guide/satpy_internals.rst

  - `default`: the default value to assign to the item if nothing (or None) is provided.
 If this option isn't provided, the key will simply be omited if it is not present in the attrs or if it is None.
 It will be passed to the type's `convert` method if available.
+ - `transitive`: whether the key is to be passed when looking for dependencies.
+Here for example, a composite that has to be at a certain resolution will pass this resolution requirement to its dependencies.

 If the definition of the metadata keys need to be done in python rather than in a yaml file, it will